-We have audited the financial statements of Umpqua Community College ("the College") and it's discretely presented component unit; Umpqua Community College Foundation as of and for the year ended June 30, 2017, and have issued our report thereon dated December 21, 2017.
+We have audited the financial statements of Umpqua Community College (the "College") and its discretely presented component unit, Umpqua Community College Foundation, as of and for the year ended June 30, 2018, and have issued our report thereon dated December 6, 2018.
 Professional standards require that we provide you with the following information related to our audit.

-Our Responsibility Under Auditing Standards Generally Accepted in the United States of America Government Auditing Standards, Issued by the Comptroller General of the United States of America
+Our Responsibility under Auditing Standards Generally Accepted in the United States of America; Government Auditing Standards, Issued by the Comptroller General of the United States; and the Provisions of the OMB Uniform Guidance

-As stated in the terms communicated in our engagement letter dated April 17, 2017, our responsibility, as described by professional standards, is to form and express an opinion about whether the financial statements prepared by management with your oversight are fairly presented, in all material respects, in conformity with accounting principles generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+As stated in our engagement letter dated September 6, 2018, our responsibility, as described by professional standards, is to form and express an opinion about whether the financial statements prepared by management with your oversight are fairly presented, in all material respects, in conformity with accounting principles generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Our audit of the financial statements does not relieve you or management of your responsibilities.